Close the Hennepin County Trash Burner by 2025

 An analysis based on an Environmental Protection Agency (EPA) tool estimated that in just one year alone, the HERC’s emissions resulted in 1 to 2.3 premature deaths and $11-25 million per year in healthcare costs caused by pollution exposure.⁴ This does not take into account the individual suffering caused by respiratory exacerbations, such as: children whose caregivers are frequently hospitalized, children who can’t run and play in the unsafe air, children who miss school due to asthma attacks, and elders who can’t leave their homes because their health is more fragile than it should be.
 Beyond the immediate and more easily measured effects such as asthma-related hospitalizations, toxic exposures from burning trash are associated with cancer and birth defects.
 It’s not just the HERC itself either.
 To operate the HERC, there is continuous traffic of heavy-duty, diesel trucks moving the trash through a residential area.
 In fact, neighborhoods near the HERC see more than 200 pollution-emitting trucks every weekday plus 100 more over the weekend, just to keep the HERC operating.

 We mention the traffic for another reason as well; it has been claimed that ‘mobile sources’ contribute more to the total pollution in the area than the HERC itself.
-However, there are many other areas in the city with similar exposure to highways and traffic that do not have the health outcomes we see around the HERC.
+However, there are many other areas in the city with similar exposure to highways and traffic that do not have the unjust, negative health outcomes we see around the HERC.
 Additionally, policymakers must take into account the cumulative impact of the HERC, and other polluting industries, when added to an already overburdened community.

 Despite our knowledge of the consequences, polluting facilities continue to be intentionally built in communities where polluters assume public resistance can be most easily ignored; communities where there is little concentration of wealth and where there is already a precedent of intentional marginalization.
 We need a solution to the problem of trash disposal — such as decreasing use of plastics, using better materials in our products, even well regulated landfills in the meantime, but continuing to operate the HERC harms our pursuit of real solutions.
 Communities that are denied representation by design, though they do resist, are often ignored.
 The people of Minneapolis adamantly resisted the building of the HERC in the 1980s, and their demands were unheeded.